axonivy-market/html-dialog-utils/html-dialog-utils-product/README.md

-Axon Ivy's Html Dialog Utils is a collection of useful utilities to help you implement HTML Dialogs.
-The following utilities are available:

 ### ReadOnlyModeListener

 This JSF PhaseListener can be used in any HTML Dialog to make parts or the entire form not editable without adding extra controls to the JSF UI components.